KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 # Why need this version?
 This version was created to meet my requirements:
-1. The model must support gguf (gguf models run faster than transformer models, at least for me.
-Why, I don’t know)
+1. The model must support gguf (gguf models run faster than transformer models)
 2. The model must support the Qwen3-VL multimodal model
 3. After running, the node must be completely cleared from memory, leaving no garbage behind.
 This is important.
 Next come very resource-intensive processes that require ALL the memory.
 (Yes, you have to reload the model each time, but this is faster, especially on good hardware with fast memory and disks)
 4. No pre-loaded models stored in some unknown location.
 You can use any models you already have.
 Just download them using any convenient method (via a browser or even on a flash drive from a friend) and simply specify their path on the disk.
 For me, this is the most convenient method.